 What hashtags should you use on Instagram? (+ Free Instagram hashtag lists for bloggers)

 Ahhh hashtags.
 They are a pain right?
+There are countless tools and resources for Instagram, from ones that let you work out how to view private instagram profiles without following no survey to tools that find the best time for you to post, but yet there don’t seem to be any good ones for hashtags.
+This is quite weird when you think of how important they are on social media.
 Sometimes you feel like they actually do something, other days I feel as though I could post with 7000 hashtags and it wouldn’t actually increase my engagement rates.
 The joy of the algorithm… but more on that another day.
 So what Instagram hashtags should you actually be using?
 Here are a few things to consider:

 1 Use hashtags that you actually enjoy going through and engaging on